tristanqtn/Hydrangea/README.md

 # Hydrangea C2

-Lightweight, Python/asyncio command-and-control for **managed endpoints**.
-Built for labs, internal automation, and education — not for abuse.

 ```
    ▄█    █▄    ▄██   ▄   ████████▄     ▄████████    ▄████████ ███▄▄▄▄      ▄██████▄     ▄████████    ▄████████
   ███    ███   ███   ██▄ ███   ▀███   ███    ███   ███    ███ ███▀▀▀██▄   ███    ███   ███    ███   ███    ███
   ███    ███   ███▄▄▄███ ███    ███   ███    ███   ███    ███ ███   ███   ███    █▀    ███    █▀    ███    ███